UlysseChopard/UlysseChopard/README.md

 #### Next ideal job

-- Junior web application developer
+- Web application developer
 - Javascript stack (Vanilla JS, Vue, NodeJs, Express, Cypress, MongoDB, Mongoose)
-- A thrive for complex problem solving and learning
+- A knack for complex problem solving and learning

 #### Current position

 I'm working on e2e testing with Cypress as a trainee for an operating room management web app called Orgo and developed by Medhop in Paris.
+I'm also moving the Orgo UI from PHP dynamised web app to Vue 3 powered web app.

-Beside, I'm following the web developer formation at OpenClassroom.
+Besides, I'm following the web developer formation at OpenClassroom.
 In this context, I had the opportunity to realize some projects you'll find on my Github profile.

 #### Current working tools